KakimDanabayev/-Time-Series-Air-Quality-Prediction/README.md

 - Conduct an analysis of multivariate time and use LSTM to predict future air pollution level using the past values, develop and compare different approaches to time-series problems.

 ## Role
-Worked 21 hours a week as a data scientist within a team of 4 to perform and developed a model that could predict time-series prediction tasks.
+Worked 21 hours a week as a data scientist to perform and developed a model that could predict time-series prediction tasks.
 Data Analysis (using different analysing techniques) & Visualisation Data Preprocessing for LSTM models
 Feature Engineering using various techniques